FREQUENTLY ASKED QUESTIONS

 Either or both of these types of custody can be shared under a joint custody arrangement.
 Typically, under a joint legal custody arrangement, neither parent has a superior right to make major decisions.
 Instead, joint custody arrangements typically outline a procedure for resolving conflicts.

 Joint physical custody does not necessarily require a 50-50 time split between the parents.
-Joint custody entails any situation where the child maintains a residence at the home of each parent and spends a significant amount of time with each parent.
+Joint custody entails any situation where the child maintains a residence at the home of each parent and spends a significant amount of time with each.

-Your kids’ well-being during the divorce process is likely atop the list of your concerns.
+Your child's well-being during the divorce process is likely atop the list of your concerns.
 A number of factors come into play when it comes to child custody.
 If you are considering separation or divorce, it is best to consult with a professional you can trust.
-You’ve worked hard build a happy life for your children.
-If you have questions about child custody call me and the law firm of SeiferFlatow today at 704-512-0606 to set up a consultation.

 - The child’s age, gender, mental health, and physical health;